dbgb/project-audio/DEPLOYMENT.md

-For the purposes of relatively small-scale project, option 3 seems excessive and option 4 is doesn't provide any obviously significant benefits over deploying on a single machine\-which leaves us with options 1 and 2 to consider.
+For the purposes of relatively small-scale project, option 3 seems excessive and option 4 is doesn't provide any obviously significant benefits over deploying on a single machine \- which leaves us with options 1 and 2 to consider.

 If we deploy as two apps _(option 1 above)_, it means writing a Node.js static server for the frontend client and configuring CORS so that the frontend can